San Francisco, California

 Substitutions can be made at any time in writing

 Do I have to bring my printed ticket to the event?

 1) Substitutions can be made at any time in writing

 2) No refund for cancellations received after 10 August 2013.

 When & Where

-Women in Games Jobs (WIGJ) is a “not for profit” company that works to recruit, retain and support the progression of women in the games industry by positively and actively promoting female role models and giving encouragement and information to those women seeking to work in the games industry.
-Founded in 2009, WIGJ has over 4000 supporters worldwide and over 800 in the UK.
+Women in Games WIGJ is a “not for profit” that works to recruit, retain and support the progression of women in the games industry by positively and actively promoting female role models and giving encouragement and information to those women seeking to work in the games industry.
+Founded in 2009, WIGJ has over 5000 supporters worldwide and 1000 in the UK.
 Events organised by WIGJ are mixed for both women and men.